SysKitTeam/docs-point/governance-and-automation/permissions-review/monitor-permissions-review.md

 First, make sure to check how to [enable and configure the Automated Access Review in SysKit Point](enable-permissions-review.md).
 {% endhint %}

-**Access review**, in the context of the Microsoft 365 environment, is an activity where a person responsible for an Microsoft 365 resource - be it Communication site, Microsoft Team, Microsoft 365 Group, or OneDrive - checks whether permissions, given to users inside \(internal\) and outside \(external\) of company, comply with the organizational rules and guidelines.
+**Access review**, in the context of the Microsoft 365 environment, is an activity where a person responsible for an Microsoft 365 workspace - be it Communication site, Microsoft Team, Microsoft 365 Group, or OneDrive - checks whether permissions, given to users inside \(internal\) and outside \(external\) of company, comply with the organizational rules and guidelines.
 The **Access Review task is usually performed by a site owner** and includes:

-* **checking if all users - internal and external - have access to the right resources, be it through directly given permissions, or group memberships**
+* **checking if all users - internal and external - have access to the right workspaces, be it through directly given permissions, or group memberships**
 * **identify unwanted permissions changes** by checking the audit logs
 * **checking if only necessary content is externally shared**
 * **performing correcting actions** to mitigate errors discovered in previous steps